snail-language/snail-language-support/journal.md

 ## 01/24/22

 Back on the hunt for the play button.
 Going to look at this `contributes.menus.editor/title/run` endpoint in `package.json`.
 And I like what I find. some changes in package.json let us define some commands that we can give behavior inside of `client/extension.ts`.
+This [commit](https://github.com/snail-language/snail-vscodesupport/commit/7e0850fc54902633bea1572838a7050e03090236) shows those changes.